BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 ### Microsoft Copilot Studio AI Agent, Demo Website Integration, Power Platform Connector, and Safety Behaviour

-The Copilot Studio notebook creates a technical-support-only support agent for the Skin Lesion Platform.
-The agent can explain API usage, image upload steps, probability scores, failed uploads, governance, and medical safety boundaries.
-It must not diagnose, classify, or interpret a user's lesion.
+The Copilot Studio notebook creates a technical-support agent for the AI Risk Intelligence Platform.
+The agent can explain API usage, image upload steps, probability scores, failed uploads, governance, and restricted-use boundaries.
+It must not make professional judgements, interpret user-submitted content as authoritative evidence, or trigger consequential actions without human review.

 The Copilot Studio agent is also activated in the live demo website as an embedded technical-support chat experience.
 The agent is scoped to project and platform support only.
 It can explain API usage, image upload requirements, prediction response fields, failed upload troubleshooting, workflow behaviour, governance documents, and safety limitations.

-The agent does not provide medical diagnosis, lesion interpretation, treatment advice, or clinical decision-making.
-Medical questions are refused with a safety-focused redirect to a qualified clinician.
+The agent does not provide professional advice, make consequential decisions, or replace qualified human review.
+Restricted professional-advice requests are declined and redirected to an appropriately qualified professional.

 **SharePoint Knowledge Source:** The Copilot Studio support agent uses a Microsoft SharePoint document library as its knowledge source.
-Project support and governance documents were converted into PDF format and uploaded to SharePoint so the agent can ground answers in maintained documentation about API usage, image uploads, probability scores, failed-upload troubleshooting, action tiers, human-in-the-loop review, security architecture, and medical safety boundaries.
+Project support and governance documents were converted into PDF format and uploaded to SharePoint so the agent can ground answers in maintained documentation about API usage, image uploads, probability scores, failed-upload troubleshooting, action tiers, human-in-the-loop review, security architecture, and restricted-use boundaries.

 The SharePoint knowledge source is used only for technical and operational platform support.
 It is not used to provide medical diagnosis, treatment advice, or lesion interpretation.